MENU

 Screen Shot 2024-07-02 at 12.27.43 PM.png

 Images by wildlife and nature photographer Harvey Payne have appeared in hundreds of newspapers, magazines, books, and calendars including The New York Times, National Geographic, America on My Mind, and the Audubon Society.
 Currently the community relations coordinator for the Nature Conservancy’s Joseph H. Williams Tall Grass Prairie Preserve, Payne is a retired attorney and municipal judge for Pawhuska, Hominy, and Barnsdall, Oklahoma.
-More than one hundred of his photos are included in a permanent prairie exhibit at the Smithsonian Institution in Washington, D.C.
-Payne was crucial in the development of the Nature Conservancy's Joseph H. Williams Tall Grass Preserve in Pawhuska, Oklahoma, where he also served eighteen years as director.
+Payne was crucial in the development of the Nature Conservancy's Joseph H. Williams Tall Grass Preserve in Pawhuska, Oklahoma, where he served eighteen years as director.

 Nan Sheets (PosthumouslyPainter Printmaker Museum Director Creator of Oklahoma City Art Community